Mark Weisbrot, Co-Director

 Dan Beeton, Director, International Communications

 Dan Beeton directs communications for CEPR's International Program.
-He has more than fifteen years of experience working on international policy issues with organizations including the Center for Economic Justice, Haiti Reborn, and the U.S. Campaign for Burma.
+He has twenty years of experience working on international policy issues with organizations including the Center for Economic Justice, Haiti Reborn, and the U.S. Campaign for Burma.
 Prior to joining CEPR, he was associate director for Citizens Trade Campaign where he did research and advocacy on U.S. trade policy.
 His writings on Haiti, Latin America, trade, and other topics have been published in the Los Angeles Times, Al Jazeera America, the NACLA Report on the Americas, Third World Quarterly and other publications.

 Karen Conner, Domestic Policy Communications Associate